 Does a bigger battery make a difference in a Bluetooth speaker?

 Bigger is pretty much always better when it comes to batteries.
 It’s an engineering challenge for manufacturers to create a super portable speaker that sounds good, has loads of connectivity options, is waterproof, and has a long-lasting battery.
-You can have some of these things, but you’re unlikely to find them all.
-Gone are the days of D cell batteries for your block party — mercifully, we can recharge our lithium batteries.
+You can have some of these things, but are unlikely to find them all.
+Gone are the days of D-cell batteries for your block party — mercifully, we can recharge our lithium batteries.
 With that said, not all Bluetooth speakers are wireless.
 Many are made just to be used around the home, plugged into an outlet.

-Using the measurement of milliampere/hour (mAh) you can get a sense of the battery capacity, but it does not always translate linearly to predictable battery life.
+Using the measurement of milliampere/hour (mAh), you can get a sense of the battery capacity, but it does not always translate linearly to predictable battery life.
 Some speakers are simply more efficient than others.
 Other speakers have a higher output and require more power.
 For instance, the UE HYPERBOOM can give an impressive 24 hours of constant playback at 50% volume, sufficient for all your dance-a-thon needs, but it’s also really large and can fit that big battery.
-The JBL Clip 4 has a comparatively short battery life of 10 hours, but the speaker is tiny and houses a little battery, making it a more portable option.
+The JBL Clip 5 has a comparatively short battery life of 12 hours, but the speaker is tiny and houses a little battery, making it a more portable option.

 Quick charge is your best friend for Bluetooth